arvindershinh/DevnagriLipi/README.md

 + Used Dataset Augmentation to generate further datasets by translation and rotation of existing Images using self-written python code.
 + Normalization of Images

 Architecture of Convolution Neural Network Training Algorithm
 + Training Datasets: - Algorithm shuffles and create fixed size batches of datasets.
-+ Model Function: - Model function consist of 6 layers (Convolution+Pooling+Convolution+Pooling+Dense?Dense).
++ Model Function: - Model function consist of 6 layers (Convolution+Pooling+Convolution+Pooling+Dense+Dense).
 Each layer is using ReLU activation function to add non-linearity.
 + Regularization-Used dropout for model regularization.
 + Output Function: - Used Softmax function as output function to get normalized probability from Model Function Output.
 + Cost Function: - Used Cross Entropy estimator with output of Softmax.